TL;DR Answer Box

 - Some countries gain capital inflow—when one economy gets hit, another often rises (e.g., Mexico, Vietnam).

-Inflation Surprises?
+Inflation surprises?

 Tariff-driven markets are about second-order effects.